osamaloay/Enterprise-Network/README.md

-Certainly!
-Here's an updated version of your **README.md** with the **used commands** section included.
-I've formatted the commands in terminal-style blocks to make them clear and professional.
-This will help you showcase the specific configurations used on routers and switches for your enterprise network project.

----

 # **Enterprise Network Design**

 This document outlines the architecture and configuration details for a highly available, secure, and scalable **Enterprise Network**.
 The design includes multiple network zones, key components, services, and best practices to ensure optimal network performance, security, and redundancy.